bioidiap/bob.bio.spear/doc/baselines.rst

 If you want to run the parallel implementation of the UBM on the SGE::

-  $ bin/verify_gmm.py  -d voxforge -p energy-2gauss -e mfcc-60 -a gmm-voxforge -s ubm_gmm_sge --groups {dev,eval} -g local
+  $ bin/verify_gmm.py  -d voxforge -p energy-2gauss -e mfcc-60 -a gmm-voxforge -s ubm_gmm_sge --groups {dev,eval} -g grid

 If you want to run the parallel implementation of the UBM on your local machine::